 - What is the most effective way to increase traffic on a limited budget?

-These are all questions that our lead SEO consultant can help answer.
-With 17 years’ experience working with many different kinds of companies in Europe, from small organisations focused on a single country to large businesses with branches in multiple countries, we know what we’re talking about.
-Our unique insights into the SEO world and how it applies to your business will help the process go more smoothly and could save you considerable time and money in the long run.
+These are all questions that our lead SEO consultant can answer.
+With 15 years’ experience working with many different kinds of companies in Europe, from small organisations focused on a single country to large businesses with branches in multiple countries, we know what we’re talking about.
+Our unique insights into the SEO world and how it applies to your business will help the process run more smoothly.
+This could save you considerable time and money in the long run.

-A recent SEMRush study of Google’s ranking factors shows that visitor experience is hugely important when it comes to search engine ranking, not to mention its impact on conversion rates.
-In fact, this study found that the amount of time visitors spend on a website and the number of pages viewed by each visitor weigh more heavily than how often a specific keyword is included on a page.
-A user-friendly website with a responsive design is therefore essential not only to appeal to visitors on your site, but also to drive more visitors to your site by improving your search engine ranking.
+A recent Semrush study of Google’s ranking factors shows that visitor experience is hugely important to search engine ranking - not to mention its impact on conversion rates.
+This study found that the amount of time visitors spend on a website and the number of pages viewed by each visitor are more important than how often a specific keyword is included on a page.
+A user-friendly website with a responsive design is essential for visitors and will also drive more traffic to your site by improving your search engine ranking.

 - Gives visitors a positive first impression so they stay on your site longer.

 - Is centred on user-experience (UX), meaning visitors can find everything they need and are guided through the sales process intuitively.

 - Is adapted to look good and be responsive so that it can function correctly across mobile devices, tablets, and monitors.